Water-Melon/Melon/docs/en/iothread.md

 Return value: socket descriptor

-**Note**: In the case of multiple user threads and multiple I/O threads, if you use `select`, `epoll`, `kqueue` and other event listening sockets, the user needs to deal with the problem of the crowd.
-The socket is only used to notify the other thread(s) that the thread(s) at the other end has a message sent.
+**Note**: The socket is only used to notify the other thread(s) that the thread(s) at the other end has a message sent.
+User can use epoll, kqueue, select and other event mechanisms to monitor.